silvia-denanni/DI-Bootcamp-nov25/README.md

 on "+" to send the file to Stage (it creates a "screenshot" of the changes)

-before pushing the changes to the cloud (GitHub) you have to add a comment -->Commit ; after that press --> Push to finalize the publication.
+before pushing the changes to the cloud (GitHub) you have to add a comment -->Commit ; after that press --> Sync Changes to finalize the publication.

 ## CLI COMMANDS (Command Line)